Last updated: July 16, 2026

 Add Annotations

-Annotations overlay events on time-series charts so you can see what happened alongside your metrics.
+Annotations overlay events on charts so you can see what happened alongside your metrics.
+On time-series charts, events appear as markers on the timeline.
+On GeoMaps, they appear as geographic pins showing where events occurred.
 If a chart shows a latency spike, an annotation might show that a pod restarted or a container got rescheduled seconds before, right there on the same chart.

 Prerequisites